jingyi106/Regression-Analysis-for-Customer-Behavior/README.md

 This project focuses on applying linear regression model to compare and interpret the importance of app and website on impacting users' engagement

+## Analysis

+### Exploratory Data Analysis
+Correlation Analysis
+Regression Analysis
+Pair Plot
+Heatmap
+Joint Plot

+### Model
+Linear Regression
+Result Interpretation (Causal Intefernce, t-test) Residual Analysis
+Model Evaluation (MAE,

+### Business Insights
+1. Time on App is much more important than Time on Website.
+To improve user engagement (imporve amount spent), the company should put more efforts in developing App.
+Time on website isn't statistically significant and we cannot conclude there is causal-inference relationship between Time on App and Yearly Amount Spent
+2. There is strongly positive relationship between Length of Membership and Yearly Amount Spent, so we suggest engaging more member to promote comsumption